polarmobile/coffeescript-style-guide/README.md

  ...
 ```

-When a if/else clause fits in a single line:
+When an if/else clause fits in a single line:
 ```coffeescript
 color = if true then 'green' else 'blue' # Yes